-Students on free school meals will be issued with a packed lunch.
+10.14 Students on free school meals will be issued with a packed lunch.

-Permanent Exclusions
+11. Expulsions

-A decision to exclude a student permanently will only be taken when both of the following points apply:

-- when there has been a serious breach or persistent breaches of the school's behaviour policy; AND - if allowing the student to remain in school would seriously harm the education or welfare of the student or other students in the school.

-Permanent exclusion will normally be used as a last resort, and when a number of other strategies have been applied.
-However, there are exceptional circumstances when it would be appropriate for the school to permanently exclude a student for a single offence.

-These might include:

-- serious violence, threatened or actual, against another student or member of staff;

-- sexual abuse or assault;

-- supplying an illegal drug;

-- the taking of an illegal drug on the school premises or on the way to or from school;

-- carrying an offensive weapon.
+- 11.1 A decision to exclude a student permanently will only be taken when both of the following points apply: - when there has been a serious breach or persistent breaches of the school's behaviour policy; and - if allowing the student to remain in school would seriously harm the education or welfare of the student or other students in the school. - 11.2 Expulsion will normally be used as a last resort, and when a number of other strategies have been applied.
+However, there are exceptional circumstances when it would be appropriate for the school to permanently exclude a student for a single offence. - 11.3 These might include: - serious violence, threatened or actual, against another student or member of staff; - sexual abuse or assault; - supplying an illegal drug; - the taking of an illegal drug on the school premises or on the way to or from school; - carrying an offensive weapon.

 This list is intended to be illustrative rather than exhaustive.
-Each case will be considered on its merits and other offences of similar severity may be subject to the sanction of permanent exclusion.
+Each case will be considered on its merits and other offences of similar severity may be subject to the sanction of Expulsion.

-When the decision has been made to permanently exclude a student, parents will be notified immediately, if possible by telephone.
+11.4 When the decision has been made to permanently exclude a student, parents will be notified immediately, if possible by telephone.
 This will then be followed by a letter of confirmation.
 The governing body and the LA will also be informed.

-Procedures following a Permanent Exclusion
+12. Procedures following a Expulsion

-A student who has been permanently excluded remains on the school's roll until any review against the exclusion has been determined or it is confirmed that no appeal is to be lodged either because the time limit to do so has expired (15 school days from the day of the permanent exclusion) or the parents have informed the LA that they do not intend to appeal.
+12.1 A student who has been permanently excluded remains on the school's roll until any review against the exclusion has been determined or it is confirmed that no appeal is to be lodged either because the time limit to do so has expired (15 school days from the day of the Expulsion) or the parents have informed the LA that they do not intend to appeal.

-The LA is responsible for the student's education from the sixth day of the exclusion.
-Following two permanent exclusions in the past two years admissions authorities are not obliged to admit a young person.
+12.2 The LA is responsible for the student's education from the sixth day of the exclusion.
+Following two Expulsions in the past two years admissions authorities are not obliged to admit a young person.